jeffreysorgen/golf-club-sensors/activity.md

 ##### characteristic notes:
 Next, add a specific CHARACTERISTIC.
 If it were a string, there would also be a number for its data length.
 - "2A58" seems quite arbitrary and in other examples is actually the 128-bit UUID.
-Came from the example. _Each characteristic either DOES or DOES NOT need a unique UUID, so I'll have to **look this up** and why._
+Came from the example. _Each characteristic either DOES or DOES NOT need a unique UUID, so I'll have to **look this up** and why._ (I believe that a service has a unique UUID, and it's characteristics are also unique UUIDs.)
 ```
 // BLE Characteristics
 // Syntax: BLE<DATATYPE>Characteristic <NAME>(<UUID>, <PROPERTIES>, <DATA LENGTH>)